 We both look forward to the challenge of this race.

 There are no motors allowed in this race, so rowing or paddling is the alternative.
 All the teams face challenges such as cold water north of Vancouver Island, tidal gates, strong currents, shipping, logs, deadheads, kelp, whales, gale force headwinds in Johnstone Strait, open ocean waves at Cape Caution and Dixon Entrance and the emptiness of the Great Bear Rainforest.
 As well, teams will have bears, cougars, wolverines, moose and wolves to share a campsite with.

 The boat we are competing in, the Young 6M sailboat is an every-man's boat as it was designed to be built by the average guy using plywood in his garage

 .
 The designer is Jim Young of New Zealand and the builder of this hull is Ken Sislonski.
 The boat was built for his young family in the Yukon, Canada and was completed in 1996.
 It was sailed on many lakes up there and even used for fishing trips.

 The boat uses a water ballast system to keep the weight down for towing, so even a 4 cyl car can tow and launch it.
-It has 700 lbs of water ballast and a beam of 8 ft. it is capable of 15 knots top speed.
-Some other Jim Young racing designs will hit 20 knots.
+It has 700 lbs of water ballast and a beam of 8 ft. it is capable of more than 6 knots upwind and more than 10 with the large A sail downwind.